Comment on "Chiral symmetry restoration, the eigenvalue density of the Dirac operator, and the axial U(1) anomaly at finite temperature"

 where $\la\ldots\ra$ denotes the expectation value, then one can write

-with $k_0>k$, where $D\!A$ is the gauge-field integration measure and $P(m,A)$ a non-negative quantity that does not vanish identically in the chiral limit, $P(0,A)\not\equiv 0$; it is assumed that the integral in Eq.~\eqref{eq:aft_crit4} is finite in the large-volume limit.
-According to the authors, this means that the leading $m$ dependence of $\la \Oc(A)^{l_0}\ra$ arises from those contributions for which $P(0,A)\neq 0$.
+with $k_0>k$, where $D\!A$ is the gauge-field integration measure and $P(m,A)$ a non-negative quantity that does not vanish identically in the chiral limit, $P(0,A)\not\equiv 0$.
+It is assumed that the integral in Eq.~\eqref{eq:aft_crit4} is finite (i.e., not divergent) in the infinite-volume limit and, implicitly, also in the subsequent chiral limit; it is also implicitly assumed that $P(0,A)$ is well defined.
+According to the authors, this means that the leading $m$ dependence of $\la \Oc(A)^{l_0}\ra$ arises from those gauge configurations for which $P(0,A)\neq 0$.
 From Eq.~\eqref{eq:aft_crit4} they then infer that

-for arbitrary non-negative integer $l$ [see their Eq.~(25)], as long as the integral is finite (in the infinite volume limit, presumably).
+for arbitrary positive integer $l$ [see their Eq.~(25)], as long as the integral is finite (in the infinite-volume limit, presumably).
 According to the authors, this is because $\Oc(A)^{l_0}$ and $\Oc(A)^{l}$ are both positive and share the same support in configuration space.

 \paragraph{}